dainova/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15-1.png)

 <br><br>&nbsp;&nbsp;&nbsp;&nbsp;
-From those plsot we can see that distbution is different for weekend and weekdays.
+From those plot we can see that distribution is different for weekend and weekdays.